-M-commerce: How to Make Your Business Mobile-Friendly in 2020
+M-commerce: How to Make Your Business Mobile-Friendly

 Mobile shopping has long been one of my guilty pleasures.
 Who can resist the instant gratification of making a purchase mere seconds after seeing it on your Instagram feed?
 Or scrolling on your phone, in the neverending New in section of the Asos app?
 I feel safe in this space—these apps know what I like, and seem to have the “magical” ability to show me exactly what I’m looking for.
 Plus, I don’t have to put down my phone, let alone leave my house, to shop.